Paul Hardyman

-Paul George Hardyman (born 11 May 1964 in Portsmouth) is an English former footballer and coach.
-He was a left-back for Portsmouth, Sunderland, Bristol Rovers, Barnet, Wycombe and Slough Town.
+Paul George Hardyman (born 11 May 1964) is an English former football player and coach who played as a left-back for Portsmouth, Sunderland, Bristol Rovers, Barnet, Wycombe Wanderers and Slough Town.
+He was previously the manager of Orange County SC of the USL Championship.

-He is currently Academy manager and assistant coach at Orange County Soccer Club who have just won the United Soccer League (USL).

 Playing career

-Hardyman began his playing career at Waterlooville, immediately becoming a first-team regular for the whole of the 1982–83 season in the Southern League Premier Division, playing as a winger.
+Hardyman was born in Portsmouth.
+He began his playing career at Waterlooville, immediately becoming a first-team regular for the whole of the 1982–83 season in the Southern League Premier Division, playing as a winger.
 During that season he also appeared several times for Portsmouth Reserves in the Midweek League.
 He joined Portsmouth permanently in the summer of 1983, shortly after their promotion to Division Two, and was converted to a left-back.

 During the 1985–86 season Hardyman represented England for the second and final time at U21 level in the European Championship quarter-final against Denmark in Copenhagen.
 Although England returned victorious, Hardyman lost his place for the semi-final as Mitchell Thomas of Tottenham, whom he had replaced for the quarter-final, had recovered from injury.
 In 1989 Hardyman was transferred to Sunderland for a fee of £130,000.
 While at Sunderland, he played in the 1992 FA Cup Final as a substitute where they lost to Liverpool.